RivaD2/reading-notes/201/class-11.md

 ![SEO](https://media.giphy.com/media/cnFKWocUtPg0EXgWeJ/giphy.gif)
 ### It is time to get practical!
 Let's talk about SEO and analytics

-#### You've heard about how important SEO is and you know what SEO stands for (Search Engine Opitimization).
-As you can imagine, it is a subject enirely of its own but it is important to cover some of the key concepts:
+#### You've heard about how important SEO is and you know what SEO stands for (Search Engine Optimization).
+As you can imagine, it is a subject entirely of its own but it is important to cover some of the key concepts:

 * SEO helps your site appear closer to the top of search results when users look for information related to your site
 * The very core of SEO are **keywords** or which terms people will enter in the search engine and then idenfying which places to use these keywords on your site to optimize results
 * **On-page techniques** are ways you can improve your rating on search engines